torstees/FHIR-Drill/README.md

 # FHIR-Drill
 Fast Healthcare Interoperability Resources (FHIR) is a standard for sharing healthcare information across sites using modern web technologies.
 While it isn't currently designed for use in scientific research, it has been designed to be very flexible.
-It is also under continous refinement and will likely support research needs "out of the box" in the relatively near future.
+It is also under continuous refinement and will likely support research needs "out of the box" in the relatively near future.

 For the purposes of this drill, we'll provide 2 FHIR Bundles.
 These bundles are the output of 2 separate FHIR queries using the standard REST API and contain information about 9 fictitious individuals.
 To provide a bit of insight into these resources, there are a few things that you will need to understand.

 ## Codes are Fundamental
-One of the central tenents of interoperability is a common langauge, and for this, FHIR uses something called "Code Systems".
+One of the central tenets of interoperability is a common languages, and for this, FHIR uses something called "Code Systems".
 A CodeSystem is a resource that enumerates each entry in it's vocabulary using "Code", "Display" and "System".
 The code is the literal coded value associated with the term.
 The display is "human readable" representation of that code.
 Think of it as what you would display to the end user.
 The system is a unique identifier describing the vocabulary itself.
 For a single CodeSystem with many, many terms, each of them would have the same "system".

 ## Identifiers
 An identifier in FHIR is used to annotate a resource with some known numeric or alphanumeric string value.
 To facilitate IDs that may overlap, each identifier can have a system property which can designate the source for the ID.
 For instance, if we have subject IDs that are unique to the study, the system for that identifier would be a URI representing the study itself.
 The identifier itself will be found inside the "value" property.